ember-lifeline/ember-lifeline/tests/dummy/app/templates/docs/run-task.md

 ```

 Once you've ensured your object calls `runDisposables` in its `destroy` method, there's no need to worry about cancellation or the `isDestroyed` status of the object itself.

+When importing and using lifeline's functions, **it's imperative that you additionally import and call `runDisposables` during your object's destroy method**.
+This ensures lifeline will correctly dispose of any remaining async work.
+Please see {{docs-link "the runDisposables section" "docs.run-disposables"}} for more information.